Current Residents

 Resident

 William “Bill” Remley was born and raised in Jacksonville, FL.
 He received his Bachelor’s degree from the University of Florida and completed medical school at Lake Erie College of Osteopathic Medicine – Bradenton.
-He enjoys the outdoors and fitness in Gainesville, FL, especially with his wife who is a pediatrics resident at UF.
+He enjoys the outdoors and fitness in Gainesville, FL.
 He is a long-time sports fan, especially Gator football and baseball.
-Prior to residency, he enjoyed officiating youth baseball.

 Rory M Weston